andre-caldas/ParaCADis/src/base/naming/README.md

 ## Referenced objects

-The *NamingScheme* infrastructure is very declarative.
+The *Naming* infrastructure is very declarative.
-Objects that can be referenced declare themselves as so, by subclassing `NamingScheme::ReferencedObject`.
+Objects that can be referenced declare themselves as so, by subclassing `Naming::ReferencedObject`.
-If this referenced object *exports* some of its members, it declares so by subclassing the template `NamingScheme::IExport<T>`.
+If this referenced object *exports* some of its members, it declares so by subclassing the template `Naming::IExport<T>`.
 For example:
 ```
 class Sphere